NAVETRA™ · OIaR Simulation

 $7.4B

-Unsecured notes in Chapter 11 — filed July 2019
+Unsecured notes at Chapter 11 filing in 2019

 What Actually Happened

 "The nonexistence of internal controls at Weatherford fostered an environment where employees across the globe engaged in bribery and failed to maintain accurate books and records.
-Weatherford denied its investors accurate and reliable financial reporting by allowing two executives to choose their own numbers when the actual financial results fell short."
+That is not the description of a mature company whose controls slipped.
+It is the description of a company whose governance never caught up with its scale."

 The Five NAVETRA™ Domains That Were Failing